INDEPENDENT AUSTRALIAN MACHINERY PRICE DATA

 What is the difference between dry hire and wet hire?

 Dry hire is the machine only — you operate it yourself.
 Wet hire includes an operator, so it costs more but covers licensing, skill and liability.
-Where hirers publish wet rates for a mini excavator 5t, we show them alongside the dry rate.
+Where hirers publish wet rates for a 5 tonne excavator, we show them alongside the dry rate.

 Where do these rates come from?